tourkaelisa/hello-cloud-devops/assignment-1-deploy-web-app.md

 Open your Azure App Service URL in a web browser to see your deployed app.
 You can find the URL in the **Overview** tab of your App Service.

+Congratulations!
+You have successfully deployed a Python web app to Azure using GitHub Actions! 🎉🎉

 You’re now ready to proceed to [Assignment 2: Use Azure Storage in Your Web App](assignment-2-use-azure-storage.md) 🎯